websight-io/docs/docs/blog/2023/creating-custom-extension-for-tiptap-rte/index.md

 ## New component requirements

 The new component is supposed to add a masked email address in case it prevents spam messages.
 An anchor tag should not contain a plain, easy-to-read email address, instead can use data attributes for storing email parts.
-After a page is loaded, the script should convert these data parts to the whole email address, like in a regular link with `mailto:` prefix.
+After the page is loaded, the script should convert these data parts to the whole email address, like in a regular link with `mailto:` prefix.

 From a user perspective, RTE should have a dedicated button where after clicking there is a possibility to input an email address, and the rest is happening under the hood.